Gerola/Honeypot-Project/README.md

 After data is collected from the honeypots run the command to get graphs from the data in a pdf file.

 ## Notes
 - The author is not responsible for anything that happens when running this honeypot.
-Use for legal purposes only and at own discretion.
+Use for **educational** and **legal** purposes only.